Hosemann reviews 2020, 21 sessions - The Vicksburg Post

 Hosemann said $1.8 billion has been allocated to the Legislature, $1.6 billion to education and $400 million for higher education and $932 million for cities and counties.

 “We have got a huge amount of money that has been given to us,” he said.
-“This is not about one year or two years; this is about one generation of two generations.
+“This is not about one year or two years; this is about one generation or two generations.
 This is where we’re going.

 “There will be a lot of opportunities for the short term but we’re not going to do that.
 We’re going to take the time to do something our grandchildren will be proud of.”